phpMussel/phpMussel/_docs/readme.de.md

 "vt_quota_rate" und "vt_quota_time"
 - Laut der Virus Total API Dokumentation, "ist diese auf 4 Anfragen irgendeiner Art in einer 1 Minuten Zeitspanne limitiert.
 Falls du einen Honeyclient, Honeypot oder einen andere Automatisierung verwendest, was etwas zu VirusTotal beiträgt und nicht nur Berichte abruft, bist du für ein höheres Limit berechtigt".
 Standardmäßig wird sich phpMussel strikt daran halten, da aber diese Limits erhöht werden können, stehen dir diese zwei Direktiven zur Verfügung um phpMussel anzuweisen, an welches Limit es sich halten soll.
 Außer du bist dazu aufgefordert, ist es nicht empfohlen diese Werte zu erhöhen.
 Solltest du aber Probleme bezogen auf das Erreichen des Limits haben, _**SOLLTE**_ das Verringern dieser Werte manchmal helfen.
 Dein Limit wird festgelegt als `vt_quota_rate` Anfragen jeder Art in jeder `vt_quota_time` Minuten Zeitspanne.

+####"urlscanner" (Kategorie)
+URL scanner configuration.

+"urlscanner"
+- Built into phpMussel is a URL scanner, capable of detecting malicious URLs from within any data or files scanned.
+To enable the URL scanner, set the `urlscanner` directive to true; To disable it, set this directive to false.

+Note: If the URL scanner is disabled, you won't need to review any of the directives in this category (`urlscanner`), because none of them will do anything if this is disabled.

+URL scanner API lookup configuration.

+"lookup_hphosts"
+- Enables API lookups to the [hpHosts](http://hosts-file.net/) API when set to true. hpHosts doesn't require an API key for performing API lookups.

+"google_api_key"
+- Enables API lookups to the Google Safe Browsing API when the necessary API key is defined.
+Google Safe Browsing API lookups requires an API key, which can be obtained from [Here](https://console.developers.google.com/).

+"maximum_api_lookups"
+- Maximum allowable number of API lookups to perform per individual scan iteration.
+Because each additional API lookup will add to the total time required to complete each scan iteration, you may wish to stipulate a limitation in order to expediate the overall scan process.
+When set to 0, no such maximum allowable number will be applied.
+Set to 10 by default.

+"maximum_api_lookups_response"
+- What to do if the maximum allowable number of API lookups is exceeded?
+False = Do nothing (continue processing) [Default]; True = Flag/block the file.

+"cache_time"
+- How long (in seconds) should the results of API lookups be cached for?
+Default is 3600 seconds (1 hour).

 ####"template_data" (Kategorie)
 Anweisungen/Variablen für Templates und Themes.